boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 dialog: MyDlgDialog = new MyDlgDialog();
 constructor() {
 	super(html, css);
-	//note: "root" is a special component id for the entire page body. this.addComponent(this.dialog,"root");
+	//note: "root" is a special component id for the entire page body and is the default if omitted. this.addComponent(this.dialog,"root");
 }
 showDialog(){